Pursuit Racing - all you need to know

 You need to watch the big COUNTER board at the Race Hut, or the Committee Boat which displays the start time counter in whole minutes.

-Refer to the Pursuit Start Time PDF below.
+Refer to the Pursuit Start Time PDF below for your base boat numbers.
 Your counter start is simply based on boat type/ class and your individual Adjust and is a number of minutes after the base (COUNTER = 00) time.
+These adjusts are published in the race hut, from your class captain or Robert M.

 Notice that Toppers may start in either the faster (earlier) section, or the later race section.
 You choose!